Radamel Falcao: Personal life

-He is partially of English descent; George King, one of his great-grandfathers, emigrated from Selby, North Yorkshire in 1932 with his wife to work as an accountant for the United Fruit Company in Colombia and start a new life.
+He is partially of English descent; George King, (born in Burn), one of his great-grandfathers, emigrated from Selby, North Yorkshire in 1932 with his wife to work as an accountant for the United Fruit Company in Colombia and start a new life.
 His wife later died in childbirth, so he married a Colombian woman and had five children, including Falcao's grandmother, Denis.
 King was later murdered in 1960.
 Owing to this ancestry, Falcao's father attempted to make it easier for his son to play in Europe by obtaining a British passport for him, but this was rejected.
 His uncle was the telenovela and film actor Herbert King, who died in August 2018.

-During Falcao's first few years with River Plate, he briefly studied journalism at University of Palermo.
+During Falcao's first few years with River Plate, he briefly studied journalism at the University of Palermo.

 Legal issues

 In mid-2017, Falcao was investigated for allegations of tax evasion committed while he was playing for Atletico Madrid from 2011 to 2013.
 He was accused of using shell companies from the British Virgin Islands, Ireland, and Panama to avoid having to pay image rights taxes, and he was also accused of defrauding around €5.6 million of income earned from image rights.
 He later pled guilty and paid around €8.2 million.
 In May 2018, he was given a 16-month suspended sentence and a €9 million fine.